Blogposts

 But all my best stories happened because I simply had an idea that I wanted to convey and so I explained it.
 No pretense, no expectation.

-so, my kneejerk reaction to the finale climax was ‘that looks cool, but it’s kind of underwhelming and underbaked. what does any of this mean in the end?’
+So, my kneejerk reaction to the finale climax was sure, that looks cool, but it’s kind of underwhelming and underbaked.
+What does any of this mean in the end?

-but i decided to actually give it a moment of thought and no, the show actually does hangs together thematically and this is what it’s been building to all along
+But I decided to actually give it a moment of thought and no, the show actually does hangs together thematically; this is what it’s been building to all along.

 How do you write blurbs?